Token Scaling, Validation & CI Pipelines

 Why this works: Each job is gated on its predecessor via needs.
 A schema validation failure on a PR never reaches the compile step, preventing broken artifacts from polluting the registry.
 The paths filter on pull requests means the pipeline only runs when token files actually change, keeping CI costs proportional to activity.

-Release Strategy & Lifecycle Governance
+Release Strategy & Lifecycle Governance Link to this section

 Define versioning protocols, deprecation policies, and automated release workflows for token packages.
 Apply Versioning & Semantic Release for Tokens to communicate breaking changes, feature additions, and patch fixes transparently to consuming applications.
 Major versions must signal structural refactors or primitive removals, while minor versions introduce new semantic mappings.